 To tag the small surgical probes, IBSS selected Xerafy’s durable XS UHF tags.
 The world’s smallest ruggedized passive RFID tags have a read range of 5 to 6 feet and can be embedded easily in surgical tools without interfering with their use.
 The XS Series is designed to comply with the most stringent FDA requirements to CPG Sec.
 400.210 for RFID use and ISO-10993 for Biocompatibility and FCC compliance to Part 15.231a.
 The tags are rugged and will withstand 1,000 repeated autoclave sterilization cycles.

-In addition to providing instrument tracking, Xerafy’s RFID tags can track the progress of the decontamination, sterilization and staging processes.
-This can help staff ensure compliance to sterilization procedures, calibration, and certification.
-The benefits for risk mitigation to the hospital and efficiency in locating any piece of tagged equipment makes RFID tracking inevitable for the healthcare industry.
+In addition to providing instrument tracking, Xerafy’s RFID tags can track the progress of the decontamination, sterilization, and staging processes.
+This can help staff ensure compliance with sterilization procedures, calibration, and certification.
+The benefits of risk mitigation to the hospital and efficiency in locating any piece of tagged equipment makes RFID tracking inevitable for the healthcare industry.